Module refinery.lib.scripts.js.deobfuscation.stringarray

 for s in iife_body:

-if isinstance(s, JsWhileStatement) and s.body is not None:
+if not isinstance(s, JsWhileStatement) or s.body is None:

 for ws in s.walk():